Total Wipeout: Specials

 In Series 4 there has been a North vs. South Special with individuals from the North and the South of the country to see "who is better".
 Also in Series 4 there was an International Special in which a handful of British contestants went head-to-head with contestants from around the world as Total Wipeout went global for the first time, each side captained by a former Total Wipeout "legend", Les (Series 2, Episode 3) (captain of Team GB) and Ali (Series 3, Episodes 1 and 9, Series 4, Episode 9) (captain for rest of the world).

-Honourable Mention: Ali (Series 3 Episodes 1 and 9, Series 4 Episode 8 and 9) was the only contestant to have more appearances than others and was the only person to have the highest appearances in Total Wipeout (appearing 4 times).

 Celebrity Total Wipeout

 During Total Wipeout's run, celebrity specials have been aired since series 2.
 The format is slightly different from the original show.
 There are ten celebrities in each show and all of them compete in both the Qualifier and the following round.
 After these rounds points are given, with the best performing celebrity scoring ten, and the worst performer receiving one.
 After the two rounds the points are added up and the five highest scorers progress to Stage 3.
 In the case of a tie, the celebrity with the faster Qualifier time goes through.
 This mainly happened in Series 3 celebrity specials: